akbartus/A-Frame-Clipping-Plane-Component/README.md

 </body>
 </html>
 ```
+Clipping plane gets activated after clicking on GTLF/mesh.
+Then use mouse scroller.
+For touch based devices, first touch the GLTF and then touch and move up or down (drag).

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
 The models used in the example were taken from <a href="[https://media.w3.org/2010/05/sintel/](https://github.com/mrdoob/three.js/tree/master/examples/models/gltf)">Three.js library</a>.